RevenueHunt/docs/docs/how-to-guides/recommend-product-matrix.md

 # How to recommend products that match multiple criteria (matrix)

 This article outlines a method for recommending skincare products based on multiple criteria using a product matrix to categorize recommendations.

-It describes a step-by-step process involving creating product collections, building and linking quizzes to these collections, and utilizing a voting system algorithm to prioritize product suggestions, catering to complex customer profiles and ensuring personalized recommendations.
+It describes a step-by-step process involving creating product collections, linking products, and using a voting system algorithm to prioritize product suggestions, catering to complex customer profiles and ensuring personalized recommendations.

 ## Simple product matrix